 The gravitational force is very weak compared to the electromagnetic force.

-Force is the negative gradient of the scalar potential.
-In this case, we can define the gravitational potential as an inverse function of the distance between two massive particles.
+Recall that in general, force is the negative gradient of the scalar potential.
+Therefore, taking the integral of gravitational force, we can define the gravitational potential as an inverse function of the distance between two massive particles.
+The r-hat vector is a unit vector in the r-direction.
 Gravitational potential is defined as going to zero at infinity.

 Newtonian mechanics works very well for low-gravity regions, like when you are not near a black hole or neutron star.
 We understand the gravitational force very well - well enough to trust our calculations regarding trajectories of massive objects in gravity fields.
 (No, stunt on the video did not really place as it is shown...)